CodeDroid999/JQuery-/README.md

 #learn jQuery, the most popular JavaScript tool of all time.

+#Clone the JQuery Playground file and practice the following on it.

 #steps to add jquery to a HTML Document

 1.Script Tags and Document Ready